 First of all, if you are using a standard wire basket, it will need to be lined.
 You can buy readymade cardboard liners and fibrous materials sold for the purpose, but a thrifty option is to collect moss from the lawn.
-Aim to cover the inside with about a 1.5cm (½in) thick layer of the material and then half fill the basket with compost.
+Avoid sphagnum moss as it may not be harvested from sustainable sources.
+Aim to cover the inside with about a 1.5cm (½in) thick layer of the material.

-A multipurpose is fine for a display that only has to last for one year, but John Innes No 2 is better for a longer-lasting arrangement.
+A good quality, peat-free multipurpose is fine for a display that only has to last for one year.
 And if you want to grow plants such as winter flowering heathers, it is best to go for ericaeous compost, although Erica carnea and E. × darleyensis cultivars are tolerant of other composts that contain lime.

 Choosing and arranging the plants

 - When you begin to arrange the plants in the basket, it is usually easiest to start with one, central plant (or an empty small flower pot if you decide to water it manually that way).
 This can be used to create structure and impact, which is particularly important in winter if its other companions fail to flower in cold snaps